frankie3388/t3-finalproject-documentation/README.md

 Interests: Family-friendly travel, kid-friendly activities, family accommodations
 Background: Fiona is a mom of two young children who loves traveling with her family.
 She looks for destinations that offer a range of family-friendly activities and accommodations.
 Fiona values travel blogs that provide recommendations for attractions suitable for kids, tips for traveling with children, and advice on finding family-friendly accommodations.
 She wants to ensure her family has a memorable and enjoyable travel experience while keeping everyone's needs in mind.

+*********

+#### Functionality/ Features

+The Full stack application will be have a variety of features specifically for two groups.
+The User and the admin staff managing the application.
+Features will be as follow:

+**All Users:**
+The application will be protected and will require all users to login via authentication which will assign them the appropiate permissions such as user and admin.
+Users will be prompted to create an acount through the web application while admin users will need their accounts established by the assign data manager.
+- Login
+- Logout

+**Users**
+When authenticated, users are allowed to access their personalised Dashboard that will feautrem recommended blogs and experiences based on their preferences and interests.
+- Create an Account
+- Display their content
+- Edit their content
+- Delete their content
+- View other users' content
+- Like/Unlike users' content
+- Comment on users' content
+- Follow/Unfollow users

+**Admin**
+Once the Admin has been provided with credentials that grant them permissions and access to manage content as required for their role
+- Create/Delete/Edit/View Users
+- Create/Delete/Edit/View Users' Content
+- Manage User permissions
+- Moderate content

+****************
+#### Planning (Sprints)
+At the beginning of the prject we had a briefing to delegate tasks and design a rough idea of how the app works.